 Creative Writing Activities for Character Development

 Know Your Characters.
 This exercise may be used in pairs or small groups and is designed to test how well each writer knows his or her characters.
 Have a writer ask the person next to him a question about his or her protagonist.
 This individual will answer the question and then ask a question of another person, who will answer and ask a question of someone else.

 During this creative writing activity, encourage group members to ask questions that reveal character, rather than only questions about appearance.
 For example, someone might ask "How does your character express anger?" or "Has your character ever shoplifted?"

 The answers may be kept short or, if you have time, answers may explain the "why" of the response, such as "My character suppresses his anger because when he was a teenager, in a fit of rage, he slammed the car door as hard as he could and caught his dog in the door as the dog tried to jump out after him.
 This broke his dog's spine, and the animal had to be put to sleep.
 Ever since, the character avoids confrontation, and when faced with the anger of another turns pale and stutters."

-Name That Character Give each small group or pair a photograph of a person, taken from a catalog, a magazine, a book or a photo .
+Name That Character.
+Give each small group or pair an image of a person, taken from a catalog, a magazine, a book or a photo .
 The photographs can be close up headshots, distance shots, or activity shots.
 Ask each group to suggest a name for the character, based on whatever they can learn or imagine from the image.

 The groups should discuss this for several minutes and then choose a spokesperson to present the group decision to the class with an explanation of why they chose the name they did.

 Creative Writing Activities to Encourage Dramatization (Show Don't Tell)

-- Show and Tell Learning to "show" rather than "tell" is an important writing skill, but showing is not always appropriate, and there is also a place for narrative summary, particularly between active scenes.
+Show and Tell.
+Learning to "show" rather than "tell" is an important writing skill, but showing is not always appropriate, and there is also a place for narrative summary, particularly between active scenes.

 Discuss the appropriate use of dramatization and narrative summary, and provide students with an example of each.

-Then present individuals or small groups with a statement that inappropriately "tells," such as "Jane was angry with her father.
+Then present individuals or small groups with a statement that inappropriately "tells," such as Jane was angry with her father.

-Then have them summarize the same passage in vivid and appropriate detail.
-When
+Then have them summarize the same passage in an appropriately vivid way.

 Creative Writing Activities for Setting or Description

-- Everything but the Eyes Many of us are visually oriented.
+Everything but the Eyes.
+Many of us are visually oriented.
 We forget that others may respond equally well to a sense of smell or hearing.
 Ask writers to describe a place of importance to them using sensory details of taste, smell, hearing or touch.
 Anything except the visual.

-- Photo Shuffle This exercise encourages vivid description and also illustrates how perception will vary from person to person.
+Photo Shuffle.
+This exercise encourages vivid description and also illustrates how perception will vary from person to person.

-Have each member in the class or workshop bring in a photograph or image, along with a short written passage, on a separate piece of paper, that describes what the image signifies to the individual.
+Have each member in the creative writing class or workshop bring in an image, along with a short written passage, on a separate piece of paper, that describes what the image means to the individual.

-Collect the images, shuffle them and pass them out, so that no one has the image with which he or she arrived.
-Now have each person write a passage that describes the subject or event shown in the photo and
+Collect the images, shuffle them and pass them out, so that no one has the image he or she brought.
+Now have each person write a passage that describes the subject or event shown in the photo and what it means.

 Skimping on Adjectives.
 Creative writing instructors often caution against using too many adverbs, but adjectives can also become problematic if overused.
 To combat that, have students or workshop members perform a simple creative writing activity: Describe something in detail without using adjectives.
 Note—the use of color is permitted.

-Creative Writing Activities That Put the Focus on Diction
+Creative Writing Activities That Focus on Diction

-- Consider the extraordinary sentence below, by Vladimir Nabokov, from his novel Pnin.
+Consider the extraordinary sentence below, by Vladimir Nabokov, from his novel Pnin.

 The brook in the gully behind the garden, a trembling trickle most of the time, was tonight a loud torrent that tumbled over itself in its avid truckling to gravity, as it carried through corridors of beech and spruce last year's leaves, and some leafless twigs, and a brand-new, unwanted soccer ball that had recently rolled into the water from the sloping lawn after Pnin disposed of it by defenestration. (p.108)

-- Word String Good diction can make the difference between an ordinary piece of writing and a spectacular one.
+Word String.
+Good diction can make the difference between an ordinary piece of writing and a spectacular one.
 This exercise is designed to have individuals notice the language used in a piece of writing and encourages them to expand their own vocabulary.

 Distribute a short story to everyone in the group and have them read it.
-Ask them to make an A-Z list of appealing words from the story, one word for each letter of the alphabet.
+Ask them to make an A-Z list of appealing words from the story, one word for each letter of the alphabet, if possible.

 When everyone has finished, suggest a starting word, and have someone choose a word from his or her list that begins with the final letter of your original word.
 Have each person in turn add a word that begins with the final letter of the word that came before it, and say what they liked about the word they chose.

 Alternatively, have them create a piece of flash fiction one word at a time, with each student contributing where possible.

-- Alphabetical Sentence To spark new and unusual ideas, have students work alone or in small groups to write a sentence where each subsequent word begins with the next letter of the alphabet.
+Alphabetical Sentence.
+To spark new and unusual ideas, have students work alone or in small groups to write a sentence where each subsequent word begins with the next letter of the alphabet.
 For instance:

-"Acids, bases, compounds" Dorothy explains, "for group homework."
+"Acids, bases, compounds," Dorothy explains, "for group homework."
 Instantly jaded, knowing long monosyllabic nonsense oozes, pupils quickly revolt.

 Have students go on for as long as they are able (X,Y, Z can get a little tricky), and then if you like, have them work in the reverse direction.
 Or ask them to use the idea, setting, or character that resulted to write a short piece of fiction.

 Such limited constraints will sometimes yield fresh and surprising concepts or descriptions.

-- Removing Stale Similes To inspire fresh language and avoid phrases such as "melt like butter," "fresh as a daisy" and "slippery as an eel," make a list of the beginning of similes, similar to the example below, and have students complete these phrases with new comparisons that help lift the prose.
+Removing Stale Similes.
+To inspire fresh language and avoid phrases such as "melt like butter," "fresh as a daisy" and "slippery as an eel," make a list of the beginning of similes, similar to the example below, and have students complete these phrases with new comparisons that help lift the prose.

 As cold as __________